-In order to amplify and expand the network of support available for warriors and their families, WWP invests in similarly focused organizations through the issuance of monetary grants.
+In order to amplify and expand the network of support available for warriors and their families, WWP invests in similarly focused organizations through the issuance of monetary grants to third party not-for-profit organizations.
 WWP also issues monetary grants to AMCs in the Warrior Care Network (see Note 1).
-Grant expense for the year ended September 30, 2021 totaled \$48,784,210, including \$34,239,668 granted to the Warrior Care Network AMCs.
+Grant expense for the year ended September 30, 2022, totaled \$40,890,899, including \$26,346,593 granted to the Warrior Care Network AMCs.

 WWP's Warrior Care Network grant agreements have significant future conditions, and accordingly, a portion of the expense for those grants will not be recognized until specific conditions are satisfied.
-As of September 30, 2021, future conditional payments on these grant agreements are estimated to be paid as follows:
+As of September 30, 2022, future conditional payments on these grant agreements are estimated to be paid as follows: